priestd09/corda/docs/source/key-concepts-states.rst

 State sequences
 ---------------

-In Corda, states are immutable: their attributes cannot be modified directly.
+Since states are immutable, their attributes cannot be modified directly.

 Instead, the lifecycle of a shared fact over time is represented by a **state sequence**.
 When a shared fact needs to be updated, we create a new version of the state representing the current situation, and mark the existing state as